Political risk analyst

 Employers

-Opportunities exist within:
+Opportunities exist with:

 - political risk consultancies and advisory firms

-- risk or intelligence divisions of private companies - particularly in oil, gas, or energy companies and consumer goods businesses
+- risk or intelligence divisions of private companies - particularly in oil, gas or energy companies and consumer goods businesses

 - NGOs